cnshsliu/smp.nvim/README.md

 [Marked]: https://github.com/markedjs/marked/
 [Markdown]: http://daringfireball.net/projects/markdown/
 ```

 ### Custom Markdown CSS

-You may use your own markdown css file by define a vim global variable named `smp_cssfile`, for example:
+You may use your own markdown CSS file by define a vim global variable
+named `smp_cssfile`, for example:

 For LunarVim, use: